arnoldliuh/Arbitrage/README.md

 A Python-based system that monitors sports odds across multiple bookmakers to identify arbitrage opportunities.

+## ⚠️ Security Notice

+This project uses environment variables for sensitive information.
+Never commit your `.env` file or expose your API keys.
+The `.env` file is already included in `.gitignore` to prevent accidental commits.

 ## Features

 - Monitors odds from multiple sports leagues